tristan-ka/IBOAT_RL/README.md

 Getting started
 ---------------

 The notebook [demonstrator.ipynb](demonstrator.ipynb) contains different scripts to help users getting familiar with the different scripts.
-One simply has to have installed ipython or Jupyter notebook (http://jupyter.readthedocs.io/en/latest/install.html) and run :
+One simply has to have installed ipython or Jupyter notebook (http://jupyter.readthedocs.io/en/latest/install.html) and type in a shell :
 ```
 jupyter notebook
 ```